ProjetsPL/treehouse-theme/collections/_posts/us/yucca-plant-care.how-to-grow-a-yucca-plant.md

 update_date: 2020-06-26
 title: Yucca plant care.
 How to grow a yucca plant?
-description: "Do you like beautifully blooming plants? \U0001F331 Yucca is a perfect plant for you. ✔️ Check how to care for it so that it do that it grows healthy."
+description: "Do you like beautifully blooming plants? \U0001F331 Yucca is a perfect plant for you. ✔️ Check how to care for it so that it grows healthy."
 intro: Yucca is one of the most attractive plants that often appears in gardens.
 Its large, snow-white flowers can amaze even the pickiest gardener.
 It requires a lot of sun, but that's no problem in the open space.
 How to grow this plant?
 Before